Stress and Health Consequences

 Sitting atop both kidneys are the adrenal glands.

-a.
 Central portions secrete hormones to help control the body's automatic responses (like heartbeat and movement of food through your digestive tract).
 Adrenaline is the major hormone.

 b.
 The outer portion of each gland helps control digestion and your use of protein, fat, carbohydrates, and governs your general energy level.